nuejs/nue/packages/nuejs.org/docs/css-directory-structure.md

 # Directory structure
-The directory structure defines how you organize CSS files—and other assets—based on your application’s needs.
-It separates content, styles, and scripts into clear roles, making sites predictable and maintainable.
-Pairing folders with cascade layers builds a system that scales effortlessly, leveraging Nue’s automatic asset handling.
+The directory structure lets you organize CSS files according to your project's requirements.
+By combining folders with cascade layers, you create a scalable system that simplifies style management, with Nue automatically handling CSS imports.

 ### Small applications
 For small apps, a flat structure keeps everything simple yet organized: